Top 1% Frisco & Plano Realtors | Bale Real Estate GroupTop 1% Frisco & Plano Realtors | Bale Real Estate Group

 • Closing and funding

-A strong contract-to-close process helps reduce confusion and keeps the transaction moving.
+A strong contract-to-close process helps reduce confusion, protect deadlines, and keep the transaction moving.

 Step 1: Earnest Money and Option Fee

-After the contract is signed, the buyer usually has deadlines to deliver earnest money and the option fee.
+After the contract is signed, the buyer typically has deadlines to deliver earnest money and the option fee.

-Earnest money shows the buyer’s good faith and is typically held by the title company.
+Earnest money demonstrates the buyer’s good faith and is generally held by the title company.

-The option fee gives the buyer the right to terminate during the option period, based on the terms of the contract.
+The option fee gives the buyer the right to terminate during the negotiated option period, subject to the terms of the contract.

-Sellers should confirm these items are delivered on time and documented properly.
+Sellers should confirm that both items are delivered on time and properly documented.

 Step 2: The Option Period

-The option period is one of the most important parts of the contract.
+The option period is one of the most important stages of the contract.

-During this time, the buyer may inspect the home, review condition, evaluate repairs, and decide whether to continue with the purchase.
+During this time, the buyer may inspect the property, review its condition, evaluate possible repairs, and decide whether to continue with the purchase.

 The buyer may: